nedialkova-lab/mim-tRNAseq/docs/source/output.rst

 * `modContext.txt`: Nucleotide context information for selected modified positions.
 Note, `pos` here is not canonical position information but ungapped alignment positions for each tRNA/cluster.
 * `allModsTable.csv`: All known modifications from Modomics and `additionalMods.txt` and newly detected mim-tRNAseq modifications for each cluster.
 1-based numbering of position of modified base in mature transctipt sequence (not canonical tRNA numbering).
 Used in new mods discovery.
 * `predictedMods.csv`: Newly predicted modified sites per tRNA/cluster based on misinc-thresh.

+**mods_logOR**

+Differential modification analysis.
+Only generated if mods analysis is performed (see above) and if there are more than 1 condition in the experiment

+* `ConditionAvsConditionB_logOR.pdf`: Heatmaps of filtered, significant log10 odds ratios (logOR) for each tRNA at each position between condition A and B. Performed for all pairwise condition comparisons.
+Values are FDR adjusted chi-squared p-values <= 0.01.
+* 'ConditionAvsConditionB_logOR.csv': Data table for heatmap plotting.

 **DESeq2**